JettChenT/scan-for-webcams/README.md

 4. set up clarifai:
    go to [clarifai.com](https://clarifai.com), register/log in, create an application and grab your API key.
-   Alternatively, use the [places365](#places365-on-device-footage-classification) model.
+   Alternatively, use the local [places365](#places365-on-device-footage-classification) model.

 5. setup geoip:
    go to [geo.ipify.org](https://geo.ipify.org), register/log in and grab your API key